Heads of Damage

 Those who are injured due to the negligence of someone are often entitled claim for the following heads of damage:

 - General Damages (Pain and Suffering) – a claim to receive a lump sum payment for the injured person’s pain, suffering, and loss of amenity of life.

 - Past Economic Loss – a claim to recover the income you were not able to generate because you were unable to work while you were injured and receiving treatment.

 - Future Economic Loss – a claim to receive a lump sum payment in advance to compensate for the income you are no longer capable of earning because of your injuries.
-This is the largest head of damage.
+This is often the largest head of damage.

 - Past Care & Assistance – a claim to recover the care and assistance you received (or expenses you incurred to pay someone to assist you) because of your injuries.
 Qualifying criteria usually applies to this claim.